Zeeeepa/aigne-framework/.aigne/doc-smith/docs/examples-workflow-router.md

     ```

 2.  **Interactive Chat Mode**
-    Use the `--chat` flag to start an interactive session where you can send multiple messages.
+    Use the `--interactive` flag to start an interactive session where you can send multiple messages.

     ```bash icon=lucide:terminal
-    npx -y @aigne/example-workflow-router --chat
+    npx -y @aigne/example-workflow-router --interactive
     ```

 3.  **Pipeline Mode**